ulex-opensource/Ulex/versions/1.2/README.md

 #### 1.2.4.
 Appeals

-Any party to a suit may appeal it to a panel composed of the judges who issued the decision under appeal plus four additional judges:
+A defendant may appeal a judgment if at least one third of the judges in the issuing panel did not join the decision.
+The appeal must be made within 30 calendar days of the judgment.
+Only two appeals may be had.
+An appellate panel shall justify any decision it makes in a written public opinion.
+The panel hearing the appeal shall immediately dismiss the case unless a majority of the judges determine on the pleadings that the prior panel based its decision on an error of law or a clearly erroneous finding of fact.
+The appeal will be decided by the panel that issued the judgment on appeal plus these four additional judges:

 1. An appellate judge chosen by the chair of the deciding panel and one judge most recently chosen;
 2. An appellate judge chosen by the chair of the deciding panel and the other judge most recently chosen;